Aura Identity Theft Protection Review

 Aura’s Dashboard

 The first tile was our credit profile.
 This automatically configured itself based on the personal information we entered during the setup process, but it took a while for it to come online.
 We get it: Aura has to connect with the credit bureaus and compile a tremendous amount of information.
-Aura says the configuration can take up to a few hours.
-We’re not exactly oil barons, though.
-For us, it took more like half an hour.
+Aura says the configuration can take up to a few hours — but, for us, it took more like half an hour.
 We clicked on ‘activate’ to start the setup process.

 Pro Tip: You should always keep an eye on your credit files — go over them at least once a year.
 Consumer Reports estimates that about 1 in 3 people has significant errors in their files that can lead to diminished credit scores.2